marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 	- **Broad Institute:** has their own single cell distribution platform

 3. If downloaded sequencing files are BCL format, then need to convert to FASTQ.
 To do this log on to Orchestra or O2 to run `bcl2fastq`.
-Currently the module is only available on Orchestra.

 	- Change directories to the sequencing folder downloaded from the facility.
 The folder should be arranged according to the image below for NextSeq or MiniSeq: